Gruner Roschi AG determined the best architectural solution through parallel processing with SimScale

 4 designs simulated in parallel

-Fast & high quality results in less than a day
+Fast and high quality results in less than a day

 Founded in 1972, Gruner Roschi AG is a leader in the construction industry in Switzerland.
 Gruner Roschi AG, as a part of Gruner AG, specializes in HVAC engineering and building performance simulation.
 With a team of 50 people located in Bern, they are working on many interdisciplinary projects, and their dedicated staff guarantee customized solutions for demanding building construction projects.
 To ensure high quality, building performance simulations such as computational fluid dynamics CFDs are becoming more and more important.